 Evidence Based Practice

-Seating Matters have recently unveiled their results of their 2 year research study with Ulster University, which clinically proves a reduction in pressure ulcers by 88.3% by using Seating Matters chairs.
+Seating Matters have recently unveiled their results of their 2 year research study with Ulster University, which clinically proves a reduction in pressure ulcers by using Seating Matters chairs.
 To find out more about the study please click here.

 Please join in we would love to hear from you - #OTalk2US, Sunday 3rd July